kitnato/neverquest/source/data/manual.md

 ##### Static relics

-These provide a permanent effect of some sort while they are carried in the inventory.
-If one is sold or discarded, the effect disappears alongside it.
+Provide a permanent effect of some sort while they are carried in the inventory.
+If such a relic is sold or discarded, the effect disappears with it.

 ##### Usable relics

-These relics can be interacted with.
-Some can be equipped so that their effect is granted.
+Relics that can be interacted with.
+Some can be equipped for their effect to be granted.

 ##### Infusable relics

-Some of usable relics are infusable, meaning they allow [essence](#essence) to be spent on them to upgrade their effect via infusion levels.
-This can only be done achieved once a certain [skill](#skills) has been acquired.
+Some usable relics are infusable, meaning they allow [essence](#essence) to be spent on them to upgrade their effect via infusion levels.
+This can only be done once a certain [skill](#skills) has been acquired.

 To infuse continuously, the button can be held down so as to not require excessive clicking.